Daron Acemoglu: Nordic model

 In a 2012 paper titled "Can't We All Be More Like Scandinavians?", co-written with Robinson and Verdier, he suggests that "it may be precisely the more 'cutthroat' American society that makes possible the more 'cuddly' Scandinavian societies based on a comprehensive social safety net, the welfare state and more limited inequality."
 They concluded that "all countries may want to be like the 'Scandinavians' with a more extensive safety net and a more egalitarian structure," however, if the United States shifted from being a "cutthroat [capitalism] leader", the economic growth of the entire world would be reduced.
 He argued against the US adopting the Nordic model in a 2015 op-ed for The New York Times.
 He again argued: "If the US increased taxation to Denmark levels, it would reduce rewards for entrepreneurship, with negative consequences for growth and prosperity."
 He praised the Scandinavian experience in poverty reduction, creation of a level playing field for its citizens, and higher social mobility.
 This was critiqued by Lane Kenworthy, who argues that, empirically, the US's economic growth preceded the divergence in 'cutthroat' and 'cuddly' policies, and there is no relationship between inequality and innovation for developed countries.

 Colonialism

 "The Colonial Origins of Comparative Development", co-written by Acemoglu, Robinson, and Simon Johnson in 2001, is by far his most cited work.
 Graham Mallard described it as an "excellent example of his work: an influential paper that has led to much debate."
 They argue that Europeans set up extractive institutions in colonies where they did not settle, unlike in places where they did settle and that these institutions have persisted.
 They estimated that "differences in institutions explain approximately three-quarters of the income per capita differences across former colonies."
-Historical experience dominated by extractive institutions in these countries has created a vicious circle, which was exacerbated by the European colonization.
+Historical experience dominated by extractive institutions in these countries has created a vicious circle, which was exacerbated by European colonization.